ProjectsArchitectureInterior DesignMaster PlanningExperiential Graphic Design

 A cohesive, new campus for the GreyStone Power Corporation unfolds on a pastoral site in Paulding County, Georgia.
-The comprehensive campus plan supports GreyStone Power’s role as an essential service provider and an engaged participant in the community.
-The campus is designed to support the functions of the company and offer restorative, unifying experiences for the people of GreyStone Power.
+The comprehensive campus plan supports this electric membership corporation’s (EMC) role as an essential service provider and an engaged participant in the community.
+The campus is designed to support the functions of the company and offer restorative, unifying experiences for their employees.
 Buildings, vehicular circulation, walkways, and amenities are strategically located for secure, efficient operations while preserving the natural features of the 194-acre site.

-GreyStone commissioned Smallwood to perform a thorough program review, comprehensive master planning process, and full-service design for new headquarters facilities.
+GreyStone Power commissioned Smallwood to perform a thorough program review, comprehensive master planning process, and full-service design for a new headquarters for their operations.
 The project includes four key buildings: Administration Headquarters, Operations & Engineering, Warehouse, and Vehicle Maintenance.
-Pole storage structures, paved areas for vehicle and truck parking, and a fueling station are also integrated into the campus plan.
+Pole storage structures, paved areas for vehicle and truck parking, and a fueling station are also integrated into the master plan.
 A covered walkway links the Administration Building and the Operations & Engineering Building along a curved path with direct access to employee parking and outdoor amenities.
-The vision of creating a cohesive campus for employees, members, and guests was realized with the completion of construction in 2020.
+The vision of creating a cohesive campus for employees, members and guests was realized with the completion of construction in 2020.

-The Administration Building signals the presence of GreyStone Power Corporation Headquarters overlooking the public entrance to the campus.
-Key functions of the building include Corporate Offices, Multi-Purpose Room, Credit Services, Cashiering, Call Center, and Fitness Center.
-The design responds to the vision of a collaborative, healthy, work environment for employees and a welcoming experience for visitors.
+The Administration Building overlooks the public entrance for motorists arriving on Highway 92 and serves as the front door for the campus.
+Key functions in this 93,800 SF building include Corporate Offices, Multi-Purpose Room, Credit Services, Cashiering, Call Center, and Fitness Center.
+The design responds to the vision of a collaborative, healthy work environment for employees and a welcoming experience for visitors.

-Balancing solidity and transparency, the three-story building is clad in precast-concrete panels, stone veneer, and colored glass.
-Sunshades accentuate the horizontal windows and animate the façade with shadows and highlights while reducing solar heat-gain in the interior.
-The steel structure and building envelope are designed to exceed code requirements in order to withstand the forces of extreme wind, addressing the need for the facility to remain operational after a severe weather event.
+Balancing the qualities of permanence and transparency, the three-story building is clad in precast concrete panels, stone veneer, and colored glass.
+Sunshades accentuate the horizontal windows and animate the façade with shadows and highlights while reducing solar heat-gain to the interior.
+The building structure and exterior envelope are designed to exceed the code requirements for extreme wind, thus addressing the program need for the facility to remain operational after a severe weather event.

-The complexities of circulation, security, and separate functions are organized in an efficient floor plan with a central service core.
-Interior spaces receive generous natural daylight through floor-to-ceiling windows which take advantage of panoramic views.
-Private offices, open workspace, meeting rooms, and an executive boardroom are provided.
-Several comfortable, collaboration spaces offer an alternate way to interact in the workplace.
+The challenges of circulation, security, and separate business functions are resolved in an efficient floor plan organized around a central service core.
+Interior spaces receive generous natural daylight through floor-to-ceiling windows, taking advantage of panoramic views.
+Private offices, open workspaces, meeting rooms, and an executive boardroom are provided.
+Several comfortable collaboration spaces offer an alternate way for staff to interact in the workplace.

-The divisible Multi-Purpose Room opens directly to a large exterior terrace and functions as a technologically advanced meeting space, dining hall, and a space for community outreach and public meetings.
-Complementing the Multi-Purpose Room is a professional grade kitchen for preparation of meals during special events or to serve employees during emergency operations.
+The divisible Multi-Purpose Room opens directly to a large exterior terrace and functions as a technologically-advanced meeting space, dining hall, and venue for community outreach and public meetings.
+Complementing the Multi-Purpose Room is a professional-grade kitchen maintained in a ready mode for the preparation of meals during special events or to serve employees during emergency operations.

-Employee wellness is encouraged by offering an open, energetic Fitness Center with daylight and views - complete with lockers and showers.
-A landscaped, roof terrace, accessed from the executive suites and pre-function area, offers respite and views of the pastoral campus.
+Employee wellness is encouraged by an open, energetic Fitness Center with daylight and views - complete with lockers and showers.
+A landscaped roof terrace, accessed from the executive suites and the Boardroom pre-function area, offers respite and views of the pastoral campus.

-The 0perations and Engineering (O&E) Building serves as a home-base for linepersons and the technical staff of GreyStone Power.
-It is centrally located among the collection of buildings on campus and directly connected to the Administration Building by the covered, site walkway.
+The Operations and Engineering (O&E) Building is the home base for the linemen and technical staff.
+It is centrally located among the campus buildings and is directly connected to the Administration Building by the covered walkway.

-Exterior, tilt-up, concrete walls and steel roof enclose an expansive 41,000 square feet, offering a large, open, work environment in this one-story building.
-Private offices located along the perimeter allow natural daylight to reach the interior of the building through interior glass partitions.
-Workrooms and meeting rooms are dispersed around the centrally located breakroom and locker-room.
+Concrete tilt-up wall panels and a steel-framed roof enclose a large, open work environment in this expansive, one-story 41,600 SF building.
+Private offices located along the perimeter allow natural daylight to reach the interior of the building through glass partitions.
+Workrooms and meeting rooms are dispersed around the centrally located breakroom and locker rooms.

-Within the O&E Building, the Supervisory Control and Data Acquisition (SCADA), a state-of-the-art network and communications hub, is housed in a concrete structure designed to address the requirement for continuous operations of the facility after a severe weather event.
+The Supervisory Control and Data Acquisition (SCADA) facility is a secure, state-of-the-art network and communications hub housed in a hardened concrete and steel structure within the O&E Building.
+The SCADA enables uninterrupted operations of GreyStone Power during severe weather events.

 The Vehicle Maintenance Building is designed to support the repair and service of company vehicles and transformers.
-The building is a pre-engineering, metal structure that is clad with an insulated metal panel system.
+This 43,900 SF building is a pre-engineered metal structure, clad with an insulated metal panel system.
 It is located on the north side of the campus and across the apron from the Warehouse.

-The vehicle service area consists of 12 service bays accessed through 14’ high overhead doors, a paint shop, steel fabrication, and parts storage.
-The transformer shop, with a 10-ton hoist crane, and the meter testing facility are separated from the vehicle service areas by a support zone that includes offices and general storage space.
+The 12 vehicle service bays in this facility are served by a 10-ton bridge crane and accessed through 14’ high overhead doors.
+The program also includes a full-size paint booth, metal fabrication, and welding area, and parts storage.
+The transformer shop, also served by a 10-ton bridge crane, and the adjacent meter testing facility are separated from the vehicle service areas by a support zone that includes offices and general storage space.

-The Warehouse is a hub for field operations.
-Exterior, tilt-up, concrete walls and a steel roof enclose the 51,000 square foot warehouse which includes 20’ high storage racks, office and support space.
-An efficient warehouse operation is supported by the configuration of storage racks in the center and a continuous loading dock that wraps three sides of the building.
-An extensive 61,000 square foot canopy protects the loading dock staging area and provides cover for bucket trucks and vehicles preparing to be dispatched into the field.
+The Warehouse is the hub for all field operations.
+Insulated concrete tilt-up wall panels and a steel framed roof enclose the 51,800 SF warehouse.
+The interior includes 20’ high storage racks, and office and support areas.
+The warehouse operation is supported by an efficient configuration of storage racks and a continuous exterior loading dock that wraps three sides of the building.
+A 61,000 SF canopy protects the loading dock staging areas and provides cover for bucket trucks and vehicles preparing to be dispatched to the field.

-The thematic elements of the branded environment portion of the project focus on the work of the people of GreyStone Power.
-From large format illustrations, shaded in complementary colors to other interior finishes, create a strong visual connection not only to the brand but to the work and services provided by the corporation.
-Throughout the administration environment and the operations and engineering building consistent applications of interior and exterior wayfinding and base building signage solidify the consistency of the feel of a unified campus environment.
-Brand-centric site and monument signage utilizing natural and architectural materials greet visitors and members alike as they approach the sprawling campus.
-Vehicular wayfinding signage aids in direction reinforces the sense of place that encompasses every aspect of the project.
+The thematic elements of the branded environment focus on the work of the employees of GreyStone Power.
+Large-format illustrations, shaded in colors that are complementary to the interior finishes, create a strong visual connection to both the brand and the member services provided by the EMC.
+Throughout the Administration and O&E Buildings, a consistent application of interior and exterior wayfinding and base-building signage solidifies the feel of a unified campus environment.
+Visitors and members alike are greeted by brand-centric site and monument signage as they approach the campus.
+Vehicular wayfinding signage reinforces the sense of place that encompasses every aspect of the project.

 The landscape promotes an identity for the campus, bridging buildings with both mature landscapes and new social spaces.
 The design was approached with a light touch, preserving the pastoral site with long vistas over prairie-like grasses, rolling hills, and clusters of mixed hardwoods and mature pines.
 Function, security, and maintenance are important factors that influenced the design solution.
-From paths along wetlands to panoramic views from a green roof terrace, there are many ways for the people of GreyStone Power to engage the landscape at their new headquarters.
+From paths along wetlands to panoramic views from a green roof terrace, there are many ways to experience the landscape at the new headquarters.

-Large-scale environments and intimate, human-scale spaces can flourish together on the 194-acre site.
-Design and construction limited site disturbance to 60 acres of campus.
-Natural grasses and clusters of hardwoods and pines were restored in disturbed areas to preserve the natural beauty of the site.
+Large-scale environments and intimate, human-scale spaces flourish together on the property.
+A sensitive design approach limited site disturbance to 60 acres of the campus.
+Natural grasses and tree groups were restored in disturbed areas to preserve the natural beauty of the site.

-Responding to the topography, the campus buildings are located on prominent knolls.
-A collection of outdoor, amenity spaces compliments the program of the Administration Building.
-Gardens and outdoor seating welcome staff to meet and socializing near the entrance to the employee lounge.
-Functions of the Multi-Purpose Room may be extended directly to the adjacent terrace and garden.
-The upper level of the Administration Building hosts an accessible green roof planted with sedums and partially paved with wood decking to provide another opportunity for outdoor meeting and socializing.
+Responding to the topography, the Administration Building is located on a prominent knoll.
+A collection of outdoor amenity spaces complements the program.
+Gardens and outdoor seating welcome staff to meet and socialize near the entrance to the employee lounge.
+Functions in the Multi-Purpose Room may be expanded to the adjacent terrace and garden.
+The upper level of the Administration Building hosts an accessible green roof planted with sedums and is paved with wood decking to provide another opportunity to meet outdoors and collaborate.

 Gary A. Miller